 1.22 Termination and Resignation as Trustee.
 We may resign or terminate our position as trustee of your IRA at any time by giving you written notice.
-You may then instruct us in writing to transfer your IRA assets to another IRA trustee if done within 30 days of our written notice, the IRA assets will be paid to you by mailing a check to you or by depositing such tunds into a non-IRA checking account or savings account which you maintain with us.
+You may then instruct us in writing to transfer your IRA assets to another IRA trustee if done within 30 days of our written notice.
+If you fail to so instruct us in writing within 30 days of our written notice, the IRA assets will be paid to you by mailing a check to you or by depositing such funds into a non-IRA checking account or savings account, which you maintain with us.
 In addition, if you do not maintain such a non-IRA checking or savings account, then you hereby grant us the authority to establish a non-IRA savings account to receive this transfer.